wildham0/FF1PRAP/README.md

-﻿# FF1 Pixel Remaster Archipelago Client
+﻿# FF1 Pixel Remaster Archipelago Mod

-This is a mod to add Archipelago support to Final Fantasy 1 Pixel Remaster (FF1PR).
+This is a mod to add Archipelago support to Final Fantasy 1 Pixel Remaster (FF1 Pixel Remaster).

 ## Installation
-- Must use a compatible PC version of FF1PR on the latest update.
+- Must use a compatible PC version of FF1 Pixel Remaster on the latest update.

 - Download the appropriate IL2CPP release of [BepInEx 6](https://github.com/BepInEx/BepInEx/releases/download/v6.0.0-pre.2/BepInEx-Unity.IL2CPP-win-x64-6.0.0-pre.2.zip).